School of Public and Community Health Sciences < University of Montana

 Located in Missoula, Montana, the University of Montana (UM), School of Public and Community Health Sciences (SPCHS) is housed within the College of Health Professions and Biomedical Sciences (CHPBS).
 The Montana Board of Regents approved the SPCHS administrative unit in March 2005, with its first class of students enrolled during the Fall 2006.

 We are the first and only Council on Education for Public Health (CEPH) accredited program in our state.
-The CEPH Board of Councilors approved the University of Montana’s original application for accreditation on June 20, 2009.
-The CEPH Board of Councilors acted at its June 21-23, 2012 meeting to accredit our MPH Program for a five-year term, extending to July 1, 2017.
+The CEPH Board of Councilors approved the University of Montana s original application for accreditation on June 20, 2009.
+The CEPH Board of Councilors acted at its June 21-23, 2012, meeting to accredit our MPH Program for a five-year term, extending to July 1, 2017.
 Our PhD program in Public Health became CEPH accredited on December 20, 2016.
 CEPH then accredited both our MPH and PhD programs for the maximum of seven years in October of 2017.

 What is public health?

 Public health practitioners work to solve the world's most pressing health problems.
-They focus on preventing disease by promoting a healthier lifestyle, implement educational programs, develop policies, administer services, conduct research, and regulate health systems as a way to achieve these goals.
+They focus on preventing disease by promoting a healthier lifestyle, implementing educational programs, developing policies, administering services, conducting research, and regulating health systems as a way to achieve these goals.